 You manually label reconstructed trial data using the tools in the Label/Edit Tools pane.

 Manual labeling involves associating the markers defined in a Vicon labeling skeleton template (.vst file) with reconstructed markers displayed in the 3D Perspective view.
-The manual labeling is then used when the .vst file is scaled to fit the subject wearing the marker set described in the .vst file, during subject calibration.
+Manual labeling is then used when the .vst file is scaled to fit the subject wearing the marker set described in the .vst file, during subject calibration.
 In subsequent movement trials, Nexus uses the resulting subject-specific Vicon labeling skeleton (.vsk file) to automatically label the subject wearing the same marker set.

 Before manually labeling markers, ensure that you have already: